April 2008 Archives

 With crooked tail which wags about fast pace.

-III.
+II.
 Librarian

 Leaning languidly, loving language liberated luxurious letters